1337joe/du-mocks/README.md

 1. Full documentation matching the Codex.
 2. Implementation to allow each method to be used for testing.
 3. Unit testing for each method.
-4. A game-behavior test that can be run in-game and using the mock to validate behavior.
+4. A characterization (game-behavior) test that can be run in-game and using the mock to validate behavior matches.
 5. Element definitions for the in-game elements that the mock applies to.

 ### Current State